gionatan-lombardi/custom-select-light/README.md

     <option value="buzz">Buzz</option>
 </select>
 ```
-With JS simply apply the plugin to your select:
+With jQuery simply apply the plugin to your select:
 ```javascript
 $('#mySelect').customSelectLight()
 ```